What Is a Razor Tail On A Skateboard? (And How To Fix It)

 1. Sand the edge of your tail until the sharp edge is gone.
 This will be the fastest and easiest way to remove your razor tail if you have access to power tools like a belt sander.
 However, even if you don’t have a belt sander you can use coarse sandpaper on a sanding block.
 Sand back and forth on the edge until the razor tail loses its sharpness or is gone for good.

 Pro Tip: If there are cracks in the plies, seal them up with crazy glue or wood glue and put clamps or a vice on them.
 If you use a vice, make sure to use something as a buffer between the vice and the wood such as cloth or newspaper.
+This will not permanently fix your skateboard but it will prolong the life of it so that you can continue to ride that deck until you can purchase a new one.

-Cons Of Razor Tail
+Cons of a Skateboard Razor Tail

 Not only does the razor tail not look good, there are actually a fews cons to it as well.
 For starters, a razor tail causes the deck to lose pop, affecting how high the board gets from an ollie and other flip tricks.